 If you were given a realistic assessment of your meniscus situation, you were told that osteoarthritis, degenerative knee disease, and possibility of knee replacement were the ultimate outcomes.

-This is why researchers are looking at stem cells injections
+This is why researchers are looking at regenerative injections for degenerative knee conditions included wear an tear meniscus damage

 Stem cell therapy can be a highly effective treatment in which stem cells are injected into an injured area.
 At the Magaziner Center, we use Mesenchymal stem cells (MSCs) for our stem cell therapy injections.
-Stem cells are responsible for rebuilding and regenerating the body.
-They are cells that are able to transform themselves into many different types of tissue, and are therefore able to differentiate into ligaments, tendons, bone, nerve, and cartilage.
+These stem cells are responsible for rebuilding and regenerating soft tissue repair in the body, they do this by transforming themselves into many different types of tissue, and are therefore able to differentiate into ligaments, tendons, bone, nerve, and cartilage.

 How stem cell injections addresses meniscus injury